CSCfi/csc-user-guide/docs/apps/lastools.md

 * lastools: 2023 (more exactly 230914) and 2022 (220613)
 * geoconda: 3.10.9 and 3.10.6 (both with older 20171231)

-Load one of these modules, for example:
+Load one of these modules, for example the newest version (default):

 `module load lastools`

-You can test LAStools loaded successfully with
+The 2023 version of LAStools is based on the new native Linux version of LAStools and requires `64` at the end of all tools.
+You can test that the LAStools module is loaded successfully with

+`lasinfo64 -h`

+For all older versions, for example in the **geoconda** module, you will need to omit the 64 at the end of the tool name, for example:

 `lasinfo -h`

-The 2023 version of LAStools is based on the new native Linux version of LAStools and requires `64` at the end of all tools, for example:

-`lasinfo64 -h`

 ### LAStools commands